mathurinm/benchmark_imagenet/README.rst

 	$ benchopt run . --config runner_config.yml

-All the options for the solver and the datasets can be bound in the sources of the corresponding files, in the paramaters dictionnary of the classes Solver and DataSet.
+All the options for the solver and the datasets can fe bound in the sources of the corresponding files, in the paramaters dictionnary of the classes Solver and DataSet.

-For now, this only runs on single GPU.
+For now, this only runs on a single GPU.

 Install
 --------